David A. Reid

 1007 W. Harrison Street

 My research investigates the development of complex societies in the Andes, namely the expansion of one of the earliest empires in the Americas: the Wari of the Ayacucho highlands, whose material culture and influence spread across much of Peru during the Middle Horizon (600-1000 C.E.).
 I approach this phenomenon through the investigation of infrastructure, specifically Middle Horizon roads and associated caravan waystations between the Ocoña and Majes Valleys of southern Peru.
 This research includes GIS modeling of mobility routes, satellite-imagery and UAV remote sensing, and traditional archaeological survey and excavation.
-In 2017, I directed excavations funded by The Wenner-Gren Foundation of a newly discovered Wari enclave and ceremonial center.
+With funding provided by The Wenner-Gren Foundation, NSF, and the American Philosophical Society, I directed excavations of a newly discovered Wari enclave and ceremonial center for my dissertation research.

-In my current position as the Armour Graduate Fellow at The Field Museum of Natural History, I am working on archaeological compositional analyses to trace the movement of exotic materials such as obsidian, metals, and ceramics to better reconstruct ancient Andean political-economies.
+As a subsequent Armour Graduate Fellow at The Field Museum of Natural History and Dean's Fellow at the University of Illinois at Chicago, I have also developed an archaeological materials project that uses geochemical composition analyses to trace the movement of exotic materials such as obsidian, metals, and ceramics to better reconstruct ancient Andean political-economies.
 Using social network analysis (SNA), I hope to better identify patterns within the “big data” that methods such as P-XRF and LA-ICP-MS can provide.
 This includes analyses of materials recovered from my excavations as well as museum collections including those from South America and Mesopotamia (Kish).

-My previous work has focused on Inca political economy (Sandweiss and Reid 2016) and the role of ritual and myth in state power (Bauer and Reid 2015), as well as the first human settlement of high-elevation environments of the Americas (Rademaker et al. 2012, 2014, 2016).
+My work has focused on Wari and Inca political economy (Reid et al. in press; Sandweiss and Reid 2016) and the role of ritual and myth in state power (Bauer and Reid 2015), as well as the first human settlement of high-elevation environments of the Americas (coauthored with Rademaker et al. 2012, 2014, 2016).